kusdavletov/googlecal/README.md

-  googlecal edit ID                 Edit event with id googlecal get_id NAME             Get an id from event name googlecal login                   Sign in to Google Calendar googlecal schedule [OPTIONS]      Get a schedule (for 2 days by default)
+  googlecal edit ID                 Edit event with id googlecal get_id NAME             Get an id from event name googlecal login                   Sign in to Google Calendar googlecal schedule [OPTIONS]      Get a schedule
-                      --date        Specific date to print
-                      --number      Number of days to print
+                      --date        Specific date to print (default: starting from today) --number      Number of days to print (default: 7 days)
 ```

+For the very first time run `googlecal login` and verify account on the website.
+Enjoy:)